django/deps/draft/0007-official-projects.rst

     running the project under official Django ownership and infrastructure.
     They can also be part of the Maintenance Team.

-The maintenance team for the adopted project may be different for that of the project pre-adoption, but a project should not be adopted against the wish of the original maintainers; instead, a team change would likely happen if the project was abandoned or the existing maintainers wished to step down, but the
+The maintenance team for the adopted project may be different from that of the project pre-adoption, but a project should not be adopted against the wish of the original maintainers; instead, a team change would likely happen if the project was abandoned or the existing maintainers wished to step down, but the